tapis-project/tutorials/index.md

 While the tutorials are constructed to be modular units, some of them also naturally build on each other to form a series.
 We have collected some of these into tutorial series which can be found in the left nav.
-The "Registering Systems and Managing Data" series and the "Creating Applications and Running Jobs" are two examples.
+The **Registering Systems and Managing Data** series and the **Creating Applications and Running Jobs** are two examples.

 If you are entirely new to Tapis and just want to get a general sense for its capabilities, it is probably best to start with the [Introduction](intro/intro.md) and work through the